henryhyu/claude-code-agents-hooks-documentation/docs/developer-guide.md

 # Developer Guide

-This comprehensive guide provides everything you need to understand, modify, and extend the Anthropic Style GitHub Page codebase.
+This comprehensive guide provides everything you need to understand, modify, and extend the Claude Code Agents Hooks Documentation Guide codebase.
 Whether you're fixing bugs, adding features, or adapting the code for your own projects, this guide will get you started quickly.

 ## Table of Contents